 Public Citizen hires interns for the fall, spring, and summer semesters with flexibility regarding start and end dates.

-Submit cover letter, resume, and writing sample as attachments to Zachary Brown, (email@example.com) with the subject line “CW-Advocacy Fall 2022 (or Spring 2022) Internship.”
+Submit cover letter, resume, and writing sample as attachments to Zachary Brown, (firstname.lastname@example.org) with the subject line “CW-Advocacy Fall (or Winter 2023) Internship.”
 Please specify issue area of most interest to you, if applicable.
 No phone calls please.
 Please note: due to the very high volume of applications we receive, we are only able to contact those students who will be moving forward in the application process.